jputro/mern-module/README.md

 	bash run.sh

 # Notice!
-This is still a work in process
+This is still a work in process.
+After doing bash run.sh you have to give following commands:

+	cd dev
+	npm start